Gerund & Infinitive

 - Both of these verbal forms can further identify a noun when they play the role of noun complement and appositive.
 This is shown in 5), 6) and 7).

 - 5) His desire to play piano for White-Fox became an obsession. →Noun complement of the noun “desire”

 - 6) I could never understand his desire to play piano for White-Fox.→Noun complement of the noun “desire”

 - 7) His utmost desire in life, playing piano for White-Fox, seemed a goal within reach.→An appositive to the phrase “His utmost desire...”

 The infinitive is often a complement used to help define an abstract nounOpens in new window.
-Below is a very partial list of abstract nouns, enough to suggest their nature.

 Try following these nouns with an infinitive phrase: